node-red/node-red.github.io/_posts/2020-07-01-release-plans.md

 ![](/blog/content/images/2020/06/release-plan.png)

 At the bottom, the chart shows the [published dates](https://nodejs.org/en/about/releases/) for the current Node.js releases.
+If you are using Node-RED in any sort of production environment, you need to be aware of these dates.

 The top shows the proposed release schedule for Node-RED.

 In summary, we aim to do a minor version release (for example, 1.1 &rarr; 1.2) every three months.
+Maintenance releases (for example 1.1.0 &rarr; 1.1.1) will continue to happen as and when they are needed.

 At the end of April 2021, when Node 10.x reaches its end-of-life, we will publish Node-RED 2.x that will *drop* support for both Node 8.x and Node 10.x.

-The 1.x stream will then enter maintenance mode for the rest of the year.
-It will only receive bug fixes, but with room for new features to be back-ported from 2.x if there is a very good reason to do so.
+The 1.x stream will then enter maintenance mode.
+It will only receive bug fixes and security updates, but with room for new features to be back-ported from 2.x if there is a very good reason to do so.

-The 2.x stream will contine in active development with a minor release every three months until Apil 2022 when Node 12.x reaches its end-of-life, we publish Node-RED 3.x and the cycle continues.
+The 2.x stream will continue in active development with a minor release every three months or so until April 2022 when Node 12.x reaches its end-of-life.
+We then publish Node-RED 3.x and the cycle continues.
+The 1.x stream will reach its end-of-life after the 3.x release.

 This proposal means:

  - We have a regular cycle of releases - getting new features into the hands of users.
+ - We have a schedule to help us prioritise and plan backlog items.
+ - We can provide longer-term stable releases with a well-known end of life.
  - We have a plan that enables us to make potentially breaking changes once a year.
- - We have a schedule to help us prioritise and plan backlog items.

 It is important to remember this plan is not risk-free.
-It assumes, in good faith, that the project has enough contributors to help deliver it.
+It assumes that the project has enough contributors to help deliver it.
+This becomes particularly important when we have multiple streams to maintain.

 We're hopeful that having a published schedule of releases will help encourage people to contribute, whether in code, documentation, testing or just general feedback.

-We will see how it goes over the next few months.
+We will see how it goes over the next few months - we have until April before we will have multiple active streams.
 If something isn't working and we have to rethink this plan, then we will.

 But for now, we make a start on getting 1.2 ready for the end of September.